python-trio/purerpc/README.md

 These invocations only install purerpc and its runtime dependencies.

-To install extra dependencies for proto generation, examples, and tests, add the `[test]` suffix (like `pip install purerpc[test]`).
-(This may not work with PyPy, sine the grpcio dependency [doesn't officially suport it](https://github.com/grpc/grpc/issues/4221).)
+To install extra dependencies for proto runtime, proto generation, examples, and tests, add the `[test]` suffix (like `pip install purerpc[test]`).
+(This may not work with PyPy, since the grpcio dependency [doesn't officially suport it](https://github.com/grpc/grpc/issues/4221).)

 (TODO: split extra dependencies into `plugin` and `dev`)